People are more afraid of speaking in public than they are of dying.

 It IS possible to speak in public without having your emotional brain leave you speechless, gasping for air and practically paralyzed…

-If you have a public speaking event in your future, just take a step back and start supporting the executive function skill that deals with what you want to say: working memory.
+If a public speaking event is in your future, take a step back and start supporting the executive function skill that needs help: working memory.